Create charts for contact tracing

 - If necessary, click the link chart to activate it.

-- On the toolbar, click the Legend button.
+- On the toolbar, click the Layer options button.

 The Layer options pane displays properties for the chart.